Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Interactivity/FocusBehaviorBase.md

 ### FocusDelay

 Gets or sets the focus delay.
 If smaller than 25, no delay will be used.
-If larger than 5000, it will be set to 5000.The default value in WPF is`0`.
+If larger than 5000, it will be set to 5000.
+The default value in WPF is`0`.